lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 Hence, the [register table]({{< relref "#register-table" >}}) is identical for both the SW view and the view through the DMI, with the only difference that the byte offsets have to be converted to word offsets for the DMI.

 The RISC-V external debug specification defines the two custom JTAG registers 0x10 (DTM control/status) and 0x11 (DMI).
-The former provides status info such as idle state, number of addrtess bits and RISC-V specification version plus reset control.
+The former provides status info such as idle state, number of address bits and RISC-V specification version plus reset control.
 The latter exposes an address, data and operation field for accessing a CSR space.

 In order to interact with the LC controller through JTAG, the debugging agent should read out the `abits` field from 0x10 in order to determine the address width in the DMI, and verify that the `version` field is indeed set to 1 to confirm that the DTM implements v0.13 of the spec.